Barford Village Shop has just donated £13,500 to the Barford Community Charity fund making a total of £122,000 of contributions since 2008

 We have been successfully trading since our opening day on the 1st November 2008.
 The shop was set up to give the profits back to the community.
-Since we have been open we have given £108.5k to the Barford Community Charity to date.
 The general history of Barford Community Charity is that it was set up at the same time as the shop and actively helped the shop fund-raising, contributing £21k from village donations.
 Since then it has acted to support community projects when other sources of funding have been exhausted – to make the funds stretch further.

 As a result, the charity has supported the King George`s playing fields £62k, Sherbourne street lighting £3.5k, school computers £1.5k, flagpole for the village green to commemorate the Queen`s Golden Jubilee of £622, church chairs £2k, FABS £2k for a piano for the school and disabled access for the church £170.

 Every year the shop donates a Christmas tree for the village green.
 We have funded a finger post sign at the mini roundabout pointing to St Peter`s Church, The School, The Memorial Hall, The Shop and other local facilities

 We funded the flagpole to commemorate the Queen’s Golden Jubilee

 We funded the finger post at the mini roundabout.

 We part funded the soft surface around the play equipment outside the shop.

 For at least two generations the Singleton family ran the village shop, known formally as Barford News and Post Office, until Kay and Terry Cunningham retired and sold the property.
 The new owner promised that it would continue to be run as a shop.
 He had no intention of running it himself as he was an Estate Agent.
 He offered the property at a rental figure well above a viable price for such a small business.
 So Barford was without a village shop or Post Office for many months.